p-gen/smenu/README.rst

 them on the screen in different layouts in a scrolling window.
 A cursor that you can easily move lets you select one or more of them.

-Note that the screen is not previously cleared when the scrolling window of **smenu** is displayed.
+Note that the screen is not cleared at the beginning and end of the **smenu** execution.
+The selection window is displayed at the cursor position and the previous contents of the terminal are not changed or lost.

 I tried to make its use as simple as possible.
 It supports the ``UTF-8`` encoding and should work on all terminals managed by the ``terminfo`` database.

-Please use the included man page to learn more about this little program.
+Please refer to the included man page to learn more about this little program.

 The `wiki <https://github.com/p-gen/smenu/wiki>`_ contains screenshots and animations that detail some concepts and features of **smenu**.